 From an Austrian financial services regulatory perspective, cryptocurrencies are currently neither treated as financial instruments (in particular, as securities or derivatives) nor as currency (domestic or foreign), but as commodities.
-It is worth noting, however, that derivative instruments referencing cryptocurrencies or tokens having certain features (i.e., security/investment tokens; see "Sales regulation", below) will qualify as financial instruments under MiFID II and hence will be covered by financial services regulation under MiFID II and the Markets in Financial Instruments Regulation.
+It is worth noting, however, that derivative instruments referencing cryptocurrencies or tokens will qualify as financial instruments under the second Markets in Financial Instruments Directive ("MiFID II") and hence will be covered by financial services regulation under MiFID II and the Markets in Financial Instruments Regulation.

 While commodities as such are not subject to supervision by the FMA, this does not mean that business activities involving cryptocurrencies are entirely outside the Austrian regulatory remit.
-Depending on their precise features/content, the operation of various business models based on cryptocurrencies may trigger licensing requirements under the Austrian Banking Act (Bankwesengesetz; "BWG"), the Austrian Alternative Investment Fund Managers Act (Alternative Investmentfonds Manager-Gesetz; "AIFMG"), the Austrian Payment Services Act 2018 (Zahlungsdienstegesetz 2018; "ZaDiG 2018"), or the Electronic Money Act 2010 (E-Geldgesetz 2010) and/or prospectus requirements under the EU Prospectus Regulation or the Austrian Capital Markets Act 2019 (Kapitalmarktgesetz 2019; "KMG 2019").
+Depending on their precise features/content, the operation of various business models based on cryptocurrencies may trigger licensing requirements under the Austrian Banking Act (Bankwesengesetz; "BWG"), the Austrian Alternative Investment Fund Managers Act (Alternative Investmentfonds Manager-Gesetz; "AIFMG") or the Austrian Payment Services Act (Zahlungsdienstegesetz; "ZaDiG"), and/or prospectus requirements under the EU Prospectus Regulation or the Austrian Capital Markets Act (Kapitalmarktgesetz).